 The difference amplifier generates the high and low reference for the ADC.
 High speed switching circuits are connected to these outputs and they must be externally bypassed.
-Each output has two pins.
-The multiple output pins are needed to reduce package inductance.
-Bypass capacitors must be connected as shown in Figure 6.

 Other voltage ranges in-between the pin selectable ranges can be programmed with two external resistors as shown in Figure 7.
 An external reference can be used by applying its output directly or through a resistor divider to SENSE.
 It is not recommended to drive the SENSE pin with a logic device.
 The SENSE pin should be tied to the appropriate level as close to the converter as possible.
 If the SENSE pin is driven externally, it should be bypassed to ground as close to the device as possible with a $1\mu F$ ceramic capacitor.